Heat Intolerance Hacks

 Heat intolerance is when you have a feeling of being overheated when the temperature around you begins to rise.
 Often, it comes on slowly and it can take a long period of time to recover.
 Things that bring this on even for average people include: caffeine, anxiety, hormones, some medications, and more.

 Heat intolerance mimics symptoms of dehydration.
 They include: headache, dizziness, nausea, cramping, fatigue, excessive sweating, etc.

 Managing Heat Intolerance with Dysautonomia

 People with chronic illness such as POTS, EDS, and other forms of dysautonomia often report the symptom of heat intolerance.
 It can make normal seasonal changes difficult.
-How do you treat heat intolerance when you have dysautonomia?
-Knowing how to treat these intolerances will make you better prepared for whatever the day brings you, and it can prevent you from losing needed spoons (ie, energy).
+How do you manage heat intolerance when you have dysautonomia?
+Knowing how to manage these intolerances will make you better prepared for whatever the day brings you, and it can prevent you from losing needed spoons (ie, energy).

 It’s time to think out of the box with these hacks: